We could spend hours talking about Venezuela, so we outlined the relevant points in order of importance. We’ll talk about as many as time permits.

 Chavismo held that Venezuela’s natural resources–mostly, its oil–ought to enrich ordinary Venezuelans, not transnational corporations.
 So, Chavez nationalized oil production and used that income to fund health, education, and poverty reduction.
 The results were incredible–more on that below–but Chavistas had to know that once oil prices fell, the social spending would have to be cut.

 Compare Venezuela to Norway.
 Norway also benefited from tremendous oil reserves.
 But Norway used oil revenues to create publicly-owned companies; the jobs created lifted many Norwegians out of poverty and the tax revenue and dividends from those new companies funded health, education, and poverty reduction programs.
-This was a much better, more sustainable form of development and idea of socialism: use oil revenues to buy productive capital.
+This was a much better, more sustainable form of development and idea of socialism: use oil revenues to buy productive capital, held publicly.
 Once oil revenues fall, that productive capital can pick up the slack.

 Chavismo might be socialism, but relying on unstable commodities to pay for social spending–let alone earth-destroying fossil fuels–is not a form of socialism that deserves our allegiance.